India's Eris Lifesciences shares rise in debut after $264 mln IPO

-June 29 Indian drugmaker Eris Lifesciences Ltd's shares rose as much as 4.2 percent on their trading debut on Thursday, after its initial public offering raised 17 billion rupees ($263.8 million).
+June 29 (Reuters) - Indian drugmaker Eris Lifesciences Ltd's shares rose as much as 4.2 percent on their trading debut on Thursday, after its initial public offering raised 17 billion rupees ($263.8 million).

 The shares were up 1.2 percent at 610.45 rupees by 0434 GMT on the National Stock Exchange, compared with their IPO price of 603 rupees.